niclake/niclake.github.io/now.md

 - Planning out a few woodworking projects; various cutting board ideas, a chess set, some coasters, and more
 - Researching pocket pens, 3D printers, and a Synology
-- Installing a whole home humidifier
 - Researching radiant heat for garage + driveway
-- Finishing general organization of my office
 - (Trying to) stay organized & focused with my [yearly theme](/year-of-sustenance)

 ### Projects

-- A somewhat secret iOS application for the mechanical keyboard community (SwiftUI)
+- [ON HOLD] A somewhat secret iOS application for the mechanical keyboard community (SwiftUIu)
 - [See all my released projects here](/projects)

 ### Reading Queue